ciozhang/raspberry_pi_face_recognition_via_openCV_and_Dlib/README.md

-# Face recognition from camera
+# Rasberry Pi Face Recognition via OpenCV and Dlib

-Using Dlib to detect and recognize faces from camera (support multi-faces) ;
+Using OpenCV and Dlib to detect and recognize faces from raspberry pi camera

-调用摄像头进行人脸识别，支持多张人脸同时识别;
+通过树莓派摄像头进行人脸识别

+Flow chart：
+step 0: get faces——>tuen to 128d vectors——>save to csv
+program start: get data from csv and turn to numpy array，motion detecting... someone showup——>PIR sensor——>openCV videocapture——>openCV deal with the image——>face recognition via Dlib
+  |——>success——>servo motor control——>open door——>back to motion detecting
+——|
+  |——>fail——>wait 50s——>close openCV window——>back to motion detecting

+Credit: the face recognition libs is from coneypo below is the face recognition steps
+"""
 <br>
 Three steps: